humphreydev5/alx-interview/README.md

 # ALX-Interview

 Welcome to the **ALX Interview** repository!
-This repository is a collection of technical interview questions and solutions designed to help you prepare for job interviews and sharpen your problem-solving skills in computer science and software engineering.
+This repository is a collection of technical interview questions and solutions designed to help prepare for software engineering job interviews and sharpen problem-solving skills in computer science and software engineering.
 Each question is organized by topic and includes a detailed solution, explanations, and additional resources for deeper understanding.

 ## Table of Contents
 - [Project Overview](#project-overview)